josephcmac/Folklore-and-miscellaneous-results-in-number-theory/README.md

 Definition (miscellaneous): A result which is hard to classify into a given area of a field.

-The goal of this repository is to submit the thy files to Archives of Formal Proofs.
+The goal of this repository is to submit the thy files to Archives of Formal Proofs: https://www.isa-afp.org/

 Collaborations are welcome (please, always include the name of the author in each thy file).